giomagg/zotero-ocr/README.md

 ## Credits

 This tool was created to make it easier to convert academic papers and other documents to markdown format for improved accessibility and text analysis.
+You can cite it as:

+Maggi, Giovanni (2025). zotero-ocr.
+Observatory on Information and Democracy.
+Available at: https://github.com/giomagg/zotero-ocr/